7 Steps to Being Successful in Online Dating

 5. Opening Lines

 If you see someone you like in online dating, then the next thing is to make contact.
 Therefore, what do you say as an opening line?
 Back in 1986, Chris Kleinke and colleagues (Kleinke, Meeker and Staneski, 1986) asked students what they would say to initiate contact with someone they wanted to meet.
-In other words, what do people say when they meet someone they would like to get to know?
-Some of the more humorous lines which, by the way, were categorised as cute or flippant, were, “Didn’t we meet in a previous life?” and “You remind me of a woman I used to date.”
+What do people say when they meet someone they would like to get to know?
+Some of the more humorous lines which, by the way, were categorised as cute or flippant, were, “Didn’t we meet in a previous life?”
+“You remind me of a woman I used to date.”
 While lines such as these are not necessarily recommended, it is important to note the importance of humour.

 Pretty much everyone states that they have a good sense of humour, and the acronym GSOH (Good sense of humour) is often used in dater’s descriptions.
-However, sense of humour can either mean that you laugh a lot at the jokes made by other people, or that you are good at making other people laugh.
-In other words, what has been called humour appreciation or humour production.
-Research has revealed gender differences here in as much as men generally like to make jokes and have other laugh at them, whereas women like to be made to laugh.
+However, sense of humour can either mean that you laugh a lot at the jokes made by other people, or that you are good at making other people laugh—what has been called humour appreciation or humour production.
+Research has revealed gender differences here in as much as men generally like to make jokes and have others laugh at them, whereas women like to be made to laugh.
 If you have ever watched a man and a woman together in a coffee shop or a bar, then it is the amount of laughter produced by the female rather than that produced by the male, which predicts romantic interest.
 One theory as to why it is for men to generate humour comes from evolutionary psychology.
 Men who can be spontaneously funny are said to be creatively intelligent.
 Those who are creatively intelligent possess good intelligence genes, and consequently are more attractive.
-Therefore, in any online or face-to-face conversation it is important to use and appreciate humour.
+Therefore, in any online or face-to-face conversation, it is important to use and appreciate humour.

 The goal in online dating is ultimately to meet the person with whom you have been chatting, and it is probably important to meet up as soon as possible.
 After all, you don’t necessarily want a long-term online dating pen pal.